Andolatam/api-docs/source/includes/_shipping.md

 --------- | -----------
-quoteID | Quote ID returned from the QUOTE Endpoint. priceId | Price Id returned from the QUOTE Endpoint. paymentMethod | Payment Method used by the customer
+quoteID | Quote ID returned from the QUOTE Endpoint. priceId | Price Id returned from the QUOTE Endpoint. paymentMethod | Payment Method used by the customer (checking_account or credit_card) promoCode (optional) | Promotional code given to the user

 ## Track a Shipment